-Boil six oranges and four lemons in water for three hours.
-Take out and open the fruit.
+Boil 6 oranges and 4 lemons in water for three hours.
+Take out, and open the fruit.
 Remove the seeds, but preserve all the pulp and juice, chop the rinds in small pieces and add to the juice and pulp.
-Boil for fifteen minutes, then add four pounds of sugar to three of the pulp and boil till clear.
+Boil for fifteen minutes, then add 4 lbs. sugar to 3 of the pulp, and boil till clear.
 Put in jars and cover.
 Very nice.